hkzorman/advanced_npc/README.md

 __Phase 4__: Actions: Complete
 - [x] NPCs should be able to use chests, furnaces, doors, beds and sit on "sittable" nodes
 - [x] NPCs should be able to walk to specific places.
 Should also be able to open doors, fence gates and any other type of openable node while going to a place.
-- [x] NPCs should have the ability to identify nodes that belong to him/her, and recall them/
+- [x] NPCs should have the ability to identify nodes that belong to him/her, and recall them

 __Phase 5__: Schedules and fundamental jobs
   - [ ] NPCs should be able to perform different activities on depending on the time of the day.
 For instance, a NPC could be farming during the morning, selling its product on the afternoon, and comfortable sitting at home during the night.